NerdSec/z2jh-docs/doc/source/_build/html/_sources/infra/setup-helm.rst.txt

 We will be installing and managing JupyterHub on our Kubernetes cluster using a Helm chart.

 Charts are abstractions describing how to install packages onto a Kubernetes cluster.
-When a chart is deployed, it works as a templating engine to populate multiple `yaml` files for package dependencies with the required variables, and then runs `kubectl apply` to apply the configuration to the resource and install the package.
+When a chart is deployed, it works as a template engine to populate multiple `yaml` files for package dependencies with the required variables, and then runs `kubectl apply` to apply the configuration to the resource and install the package.